Tom Starke

 Tom Peter Starke (born 18 March 1981) is a German former professional footballer who played as a goalkeeper.
 He played for six German Bundesliga clubs throughout his career that lasted for 18 seasons.
-Starke is currently working as a goalkeeper coordinator and goalkeeping coach for the Bayern Munich's youth teams.
+Starke currently works as the goalkeeping coach for German club Bayern Munich U19.

 Despite not being a first choice goalkeeper throughout his career at Bayern Munich, Starke was a member of the club's squad, winning six Bundesliga titles, the DFB-Pokal and the UEFA Champions League.

 Club career

 Bayer Leverkusen

 Born in Freital, East Germany, Starke did not play football at an early age; instead played handball as a goalkeeper.
 In addition, he also participated as a long-distance runner in the Spartakiad.
 It was not before August 1988 that Starke began playing football after Stahl Freital were looking for players.
 He was assigned as a goalkeeper by the club's trainer.
 He then joined Dynamo Dresden and Bayer Leverkusen.

 Starke made his Bayer Leverkusen debut on 25 August 2000, playing the whole game, in a 2–1 loss against St. Pauli in the first round of the DFB-Pokal, which was his only appearance for the club.
 Although he spent most of the 2000–01 season playing for the reserve side, Starke was called up to the first team, appearing as an unused substitute for the rest of the season.
 Despite not appearing in the squad for the UEFA Champions League Final against Real Madrid, Starke revealed that he was given a runner–up medal and said: "Maybe it was simplistic political reasons that I never got used."
 For the rest of his career at Bayer Leverkusen, Starke continued to remain as a cover behind Hans-Jörg Butt, appearing as an unused substitute and at the same time, he appeared regularly for the Bayer Leverkusen II.

 In January 2004, Starke was loaned out to Hamburger SV for the rest of the 2003–04 season.
 After the club's first choice goalkeeper Stefan Wächter suffered an injury, he made his Hamburger SV debut on 13 March 2004 against Hertha BSC and helped the side keep a clean sheet, in a 2–0 win.
 Two months later on 1 May 2004, Starke made his second appearance for Hamburger SV, as they lost 6–0 against Werder Bremen.
 After the match, Uli Hoeneß criticised his performance.
 This also cost him a chance to be in the Germany U21 squad for the UEFA European Under-21 Championship.
 By the time he left the club at the end of the 2003–04 season, Starke made two appearances for Hamburger SV.